So you want to take the lead on that project at the office? Do you want to ask that girl out? And you are also looking for a raise?

 Inherently, the problem is having a bad relationship with yourself.
 And that’s where self-worth, self-love, and compassion come in.

-On the other extreme, we have narcissism or arrogance, the outcomes of an unhealthy level of self-esteem.
+On the other extreme, we have narcissism or arrogance, the outcome of an unhealthy level of self-esteem.
 Narcissistic behavior is also sometimes confused with confidence.

 Boastful arrogance is a sign of insecurity used to hide feelings of lack behind a façade of arrogance.